Estimated reading time: 5 minutes

 - Ask questions and challenge ideas

-If you take on the reluctant role, you force your opponent to pick up the eager alternative.
+If you take on the reluctant role, you force your opponent to pick the eager alternative.
 This puts you in a position to direct the negotiation more.

 4. Ask for More, Expect Less

-When it comes time to put forward your offer, setting the bar higher than what you would actually like to receive is a negotiation tactic that can give you surprising results.
+When it comes time to put forward your offer, setting the bar higher than what you would like to receive is a negotiation tactic that can give you surprising results.
 It also gives you some wriggle room to negotiate down and compromise with your opponent.
 This early into the negotiation, your opponent is unlikely to walk away just yet as well.

 5. Achieve Win-Win Outcomes

 While you can go into the negotiation with an authoritative approach where you and only you are satisfied with the outcome, this isn’t usually looked at as a positive leadership quality.
-You will gain the most ground by aiming for win-win outcomes where both parties feel like they have succeeded.
+You will gain the most ground by aiming for win-win outcomes where both parties feel they have succeeded.

 This is where all your negotiation skills come into play.
 These negotiation tactics can go a long way in helping develop creative solutions to satisfy both parties.